NehaP1706/LAB12/README.md

 5. update the path of profile.js in profile.html
 6. Added route to quiz and fixed routes of quiz everywhere
 7. fixed url (http to https) in news.js
+8. made the main.py accept it as a fastapi application